• Home

 Our Vision

 A revitalized Pump House would be the crown jewel of the City of Richmond’s already stellar park system.
-However, the building needs water and sewer hookups, roof repairs and an outside elevator constructed to comply with ADA requirements before a certificate of occupancy can be granted.
-A certificate of occupancy is necessary before public access or any use of the Pump House can be allowed.
+However, the building needs water and sewer hookups, roof repairs, and a handicapped-accessible 2nd floor entrance to comply with ADA requirements before a certificate of occupancy can be granted.

 You can read about our efforts in our Annual Report.
 Our vision for the Pump House can be found here.